 Place your cuttings in a light position (but not direct sun), don’t overwater and make sure there's good air circulation around them.

-Beautiful bright flowers in late summer and autumn.
+Penstemons have beautiful bright flowers in late summer and autumn.
 Usually hardy unless you live in a very cold area.

 A great garden plant for late-summer colour.
 Many salvias are tender, but root easily as a cutting.